-We identified the evaluation of the fair value of the intangible assets acquired as a critical audit matter.
-A high degree of subjective auditor judgment was required to evaluate the forecasted revenue and contract renewal rate assumptions and discount rate used in the discounted cash flow models.
-Minor changes to those assumptions could have had a significant impact on the Company's future share of PGI's equity accounted profits or losses due to differences in future depreciation and amortization and asset or goodwill impairment.
+We identified the evaluation of the recoverable amount of PGI as a critical audit matter.
+A high degree of subjective auditor judgment was required to evaluate the forecasted cash flows over the remaining useful life of the assets, including the long-term growth rate, and after-tax discount rate assumptions used in the discounted cash flow model.
+Minor changes to those assumptions could have had a significant impact on the assessment of the recoverable amount of PGI and the share of profit recognized by the Company under the equity method of accounting.

 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls related to the critical audit matter, including controls related to forecasted revenue and contract renewal rate assumptions and the discount rate used in the determination of the fair value of PGI's intangible assets.
-We evaluated forecasted revenue from PGI's existing customers by comparing to the acquired assets' historical actual results, as well as by comparing contractual revenue details to signed contracts to assess the accuracy of the Company's forecast.
-In addition, we involved a valuation professional with specialized skills and knowledge, who assisted in:
+We evaluated the design and tested the operating effectiveness of certain internal controls related to the critical audit matter, including controls related to the determination of the forecasted cash flows over the remaining useful life of the assets, including long-term growth rate, and after-tax discount rate assumptions used in the calculation of the recoverable amount.
+We compared PGI's historical forecasted cash flows over the remaining useful life of the assets to actual historical results to assess PGI's ability to accurately forecast.
+We compared the long-term growth rate to the historical growth of PGI, historical inflation and publicly available forecasted inflation.
+We evaluated PGI's forecasted cash flows over the remaining useful life of the assets, including the long-term growth rate, by comparing to actual historical results.
+In addition, we involved valuation professionals with specialized skills and knowledge, who assisted in: